Naya Rivera Refiles for Divorce From Ryan Dorsey

 And this past October, E!
 News confirmed that the Sorry Not Sorry author was no longer moving forward with her divorce.
 In fact, she filed a request for dismissal of the divorce paperwork.

 "They want to make it work for the sake of their son," a source shared at the time.
+The Blast was the first to report the news.